Written by Milly Whitehead on 03 / 12 / 2023

 fascinating and you will be led by local guides.

 Livingston is located at the mouth of the Río Dulce at the Gulf of Honduras.
-The town is fairly tranquil with a relaxed, Caribbean-infused pace of life so expect a chilled vibe, delicious food, reggae and a few bars to wet your whistle.
+The town is fairly tranquil with a relaxed, Caribbean-infused pace of life so expect a chilled vibe, delicious food, reggae and a few bars.

 While here it’s easy to hire a boat, and explore the canyons, jungles, beaches and waterfalls up-river and for a real Caribbean experience, head out to the Zapotillo Cayes.
 The Cayes are part of the Belize Barrier Reef— where you will find the powdery, white-sandy beaches and delicious turquoise water.
 Postcard perfect.